kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 current version of this article will be the same.
 Another use case can be when using a VPN connection, that makes one have an IP address, that is banned from accessing the URL one is trying to open.
-An earlier, cached by google, version of the URL one is trying to visit will be accessible regardless of the ban.
+An earlier, cached by google, version of the URL one is trying to visit will be accessible regardless of the ban.<br>

 ### `filetype`